SACRAMENTO NORTHERN'S STEEL-UNDERFRAME BOXCARS

 In 1918, the newly reorganized Sacramento Northern Railroad inherited a fleet of obsolete 36-foot boxcars with truss rods and wooden underframes from the bankrupt Northern Electric Railway.
 The railroad needed more modern cars, so in 1919 they bought 25 new boxcars from Mount Vernon.
 It is unclear whether these were a follow-on to the WP orders, or simply used the same plans.
 In any case, they were nearly identical to the original WP plain boxcars.
 SN 2129-2153 were delivered in late 1919 and into early 1920.
 Unlike the WP cars, the SN copies never received steel ends.

 After wooden underframes were banned from interchange in 1928, the 2129-series were the only SN cars allowed to go off-line (plus SN 2100, a lone 36-foot auto boxcar which also had a steel underframe).
 SNRR 2149 was off the roster before 1925, probably due to wreck damage.
 SNRY 2131 and 2133 were lost to a fire at Haggin Yard in 1931.
-After 1941, this class was restricted to on-line use by their arch bar trucks.
+After 1941, this class use was restricted by their arch bar trucks.
 Since the SN was by then a wholly-owned WP subsidiary, they still could be be used on the parent road, and on the Tidewater Southern.
 They were frequently used for LCL freight on the SN, and one was almost always seen behind the electric locomotives on trains through the Oakland Hills.
 This service ended in the 1950s.

 In 1947, the SN bought 28 "new" boxcars from the WP.
 These were Mount Vernon cars rebuilt with steel ends, mostly Dreadnaught, though one Murphy-end car was in the lot, SN 2301.
 The entire group came from WP series 316001-318500, the cars which never had their arch bar trucks replaced with Andrews in the 1930s.
 Some of the ex-WP cars were originally the ventilators which had been rebuilt prior to 1930.
 They were renumbered SN 2301-2328.
 There are photos which show these cars with hastily painted SN reporting marks, but with the WP herald still on the doors.
 Eventually all were repainted with the graceful arched lettering used on other SN wooden boxcars.
 Many early photos show a reweigh date of 1948 on these cars, indicating that there was some delay after delivery before they went into service.
 Possibly the delay was to equip the cars with AB brakes, as your author has seen no documentation of a later refit.